+Copenhagen was ranked 'World’s Most Walkable City' by Walk 21 in 2013.
+Its compact city centre makes walking between meeting venues, hotels, sights, restaurants and shopping areas a matter of minutes.
+Or join the locals and go by bike.
 Copenhagen is home to the world’s busiest bicycle lane, used by 36,000 cyclists per day and the city’s rush hour differs from most others.
 Here it is not the roads but the bicycle lanes which are crowded, mainly because 56% of all Copenhageners commute by bike.
 In 2016, bicycles even outnumbered cars in Copenhagen.
-In 2011, the International Cycling Union assigned Copenhagen the first official ‘Bike City’.

 A great selection of the city’s restaurant, cafés and hotels are riding the “green-wave”, taking the city to a completely new level of eco-friendliness ensuring that you can eat environmentally friendly food at all price levels.